tiltonneena/Gamesco-Project/README.md

 - **Microsoft PowerPoint:**  final presentation drafted in this slide show software.

 ### Data Source
-Gamesco is a fictional company, however, the data used for this project is of real game sales, available on VGChartz.com.
+Gamesco is a fictional company, however, the global game sales data used for this project is of real, available on VGChartz.com.
 (Link here)

 ### Methodology